Citalam®

 Dosage and administration

-Patients with hepatic and renal impairment: 10 mg/day is the recommended dose for most elderly patients and patients with hepatic impairment.
+Patients with renal and hepatic impairment: 10 mg/day is the recommended dose for most elderly patients and patients with hepatic impairment.
 No dosage adjustment is required for patients with mild or moderate renal impairment.
-But it should be used with caution in patients with severe renal & hepatic impairment.
+However, it should be used with caution in patients with severe renal and hepatic impairment.

 Use in pregnancy & lactation